 Pyzik, a two-time first-team All-Old Dominion Athletic Conference (ODAC) performer at Lynchburg, was a team captain for three seasons.
 The Hornets had three winning seasons in her four years, and she is fourth in school history with 1,122 career points.
 The former point guard ranks in the top five in eight different career statistical categories, including holding the program record for assists (373) and three-point shooting percentage (38.7%).

-She was a second-team all-state selection in 2003 and 2004 and was voted the Lynchburg College Senior Female Athlete of the Year in 2004.
+She was a second-team all-state selection in 2003 and 2004 and was voted the University of Lynchburg Senior Female Athlete of the Year in 2004.
 She graduated from LC with a Bachelor of Science in athletic training and is scheduled to earn her master’s of education degree in sports leadership from Virginia Commonwealth University this winter.

 “We are very happy to turn the women’s basketball program over to Abby,” Toms said.
 “She has great experience and has proven she is ready to run her own team.
 Abby knows what it takes to win at this level and is very familiar with the school and conference.”